jaelpark/JPyPlotRatio/README.md

 --- | --- | ---
 r1 | int | Index of the numerator plot
 r2 | int | Index of the denominator plot.
-The plot style for the ratio will be inherited from this curve.
+The plot style for the ratio will be inherited from this curve. style | str | Style for the ratio plot.
+Specify "errorbar" to always have point plot ratio curves

 Add systematic uncertainties with `plot.AddSyst(...)`: